BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         currently affects only the text and html reports; visually indicates the differences resulting from the last file on the command line

+        for the html report, insertions are shown in blue and deletions are shown in read strikeout; in order to enhance readability, hyperlinks are not shown in a special color (but are still underlined); note that this hyperlink behavior uses color=inherit, which apparently isn't supported by Internet Explorer

         is implied by --compare

+    --showreadonly
+        shows read-only enumeration and pattern values as READONLY (experimental)

     --showspec
         currently affects only the html report; generates a Spec rather than